Lemonpeach/hydrogen/docs/docs/getting-started/design.md

 ## Core package

 The core `redux-hydrogen` package represents the bulk of the features that Hydrogen offers.
-Hydrogen is structured as a service layer to `redux` and exposes high level APIs that enable you to work with `redux` state easily.
+Hydrogen is structured as a service layer to Redux and exposes high level APIs that enable you to work with Redux state easily.

 These APIs enable you to trigger CRUD operations on data resources in your application.

 1. Transparently fetch and create data from / to your back-end.
-2. Manage the lifecycle of that data in your `redux` state.
+2. Manage the lifecycle of that data in your Redux state.

 Under the hood this means that `redux-hydrogen` manages it's own set of `reducers`, `thunks`, `actions`, and `selectors`&mdash;and pulls these all together into service methods for you to easily use in your application.